websanco/liferay-learn/docs/dxp/latest/en/process-automation/workflow/using-workflows/workflow-metrics-reports.md

 **Creation Date**: Shows the date and time the item was submitted to the workflow.

-The All Items view can be filtered so you can find the subset of items you want to analyze.
+The columns can be clicked to sort the workflow items in ascending or descending order by a particular field.
+In addition, workflow items can be filtered so you can find the subset you want to analyze.

 ### Filtering by SLA Status